Mekyau010/python-calculator/README.md

 3. Make your changes.
 4. Submit a Pull Request.

-## 📄 License
+##  License

 This project is licensed under the MIT License.

 ---

-## 👨‍💻 Author
+## AAuthor
 **Aminu Bashir**

 GitHub: https://github.com/Mekyau010

-⭐ If you found this project helpful, consider giving it a star!
+ IIfyou found this project helpful, consider giving it a star!